Back to California

 What This Bill Does

-• Mandates that all commercial autonomous vehicles must have a system allowing humans to take control of the vehicle during emergencies.
+• Requires commercial autonomous vehicles to be equipped with a manual override system allowing trained personnel to control the vehicle in emergencies.

 Who It Names or Affects

-• People who monitor or control these vehicles remotely
+• Local incident technicians, remote assistants, and remote drivers who monitor or control these vehicles.

 Terms To Know

-A person who controls an autonomous vehicle from a distance.
+A person who monitors and controls an autonomous vehicle from a distance.

 Limits and Unknowns